kevinweber/lazy-load-for-videos/readme.txt

 = Some additional features: =
 * Display video titles on preview images
-* Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement at the end of every video.
+* Pre-roll and post-roll advertisements: Convert all videos into a playlist and automatically add your corporate video, product teaser or another video advertisement to every video.
 (Great for branding and video ads!)
+* Hide annotations like "subscribe to channel" to avoid distractions
 * Add Custom CSS via plugin’s options panel
 * Choose custom colour for your Vimeo player
 * Hide controls from Youtube player
 * Add schema.org markup to your Youtube and Vimeo videos
 * Hide information like the video title and uploader when the video starts playing
-* Hide annotations like "subscribe to channel"
 * Support for videos in text widget (Youtube only)
 * Choose thumbnail size (standard or cover)
 * Choose from several "Play" buttons